7 Challenges Threatening the Future of Higher Education

 Major employers such as Google and Microsoft offer their own in-house certifications.
 Students can earn a Google certificate in six months, becoming a data analyst or UX designer making more than $60,000 a year.
 Kent Walker, Google's senior vice president of global affairs, said the company considers these certificates equal to a four-year college degree in the hiring process.

 Additional pathways include apprenticeship programs and trade schools for entry into fields such as healthcare, information technology, cybersecurity, hospitality, law enforcement, financial services, and graphic design.

 All of these options offer a quicker and cheaper path to good careers.
 A burgeoning generation of "new collar" workers equipped with alternative, marketable credentials have discovered that college is no longer the only point of entry into the job market.

 And into this mix the recent emergence of disruptive AI tools such as ChatGPT, which threaten to upend teaching and learning, and the value proposition of traditional higher education grows more opaque.

 Given the high-cost, high-discount financial model, sagging enrollments, and cheaper alternatives, it's no wonder so many colleges are closing their doors, some after hundreds of years of operation.

-Over the last six years, 70 colleges have closed or merged with other institutions.
+At least 35 public or nonprofit colleges have closed, merged, or announced closures or mergers since March 2020.
 Most of these were private colleges with low enrollments and modest endowments.
 For many, the pandemic pushed them over the financial cliff, but they were inexorably heading in that direction anyway.